-It is very difficult to define South African etiquette and culture due to the country's diversity.
+Souht Africa's cultures are diverse, but we'll try to cover some general basics here.
 Greeting styles in South Africa vary depending upon the ethnic heritage of the person.
 When dealing with foreigners, most South Africans shake hands while maintaining eye contact and smiling.

 Business attire has become more informal in many companies.
 Still, for the first meeting it's best to dress more conservatively.
 Men should wear dark colored business suits and women should wear more elegant business suits or dresses.

 It's important to realize that some women do not shake hands, but only nod their head in appreciation.
 When meeting a woman, it is best to wait for her to extend her hand.
 Men may also kiss a woman on the cheek if they are well acquainted.
 In general, greetings are leisurely and include time for the exchange of pleasantries.

 Health & Safety

 In order to travel to South Africa you are required to have a yellow fever vaccine and proof.
 Make sure to consult a nearby travel clinic well in advance of leaving.

 While on the ground, make sure you take precautions to make sure your food and water are clean, and protect yourself against mosquitos.
 Malaria and dengue fever are both issues here, but you can prevent them by using Deet and sleeping with a mosquito net.